Zeeksey/voltservers2/replit.md

 # Overview

 This is a full-stack game server hosting platform called "GameHost Pro" built with modern web technologies.
 The application provides a comprehensive interface for users to browse games, view pricing plans, check server status, and access Minecraft-specific tools.
 It features a sleek gaming-themed design with a focus on performance and user experience.
+The platform now includes WHMCS integration for client portal functionality, live server querying for demo servers, and a promotional banner system.

 # User Preferences